Linyi Shandong, China Travel Guide

 Serves as a link for regional air travel within China.

 Linyi has a number of long-distance bus stations, with the main one being Linyi Long-distance Bus Station (临沂长途汽车站).
-An extensive network connects Linyi to towns within Shandong province and neighboring provinces.
+An extensive network connects Linyi to towns within Shandong province and nearby provinces.
 Buses are generally comfortable and provide a cost-effective option for shorter regional travel.

 Driving yourself in China has several challenges.
 International Driving Permits (IDPs) are not recognized in mainland China.
 To drive, you must obtain a temporary Chinese driving permit or a full Chinese driving license.
 This process can be complex and time-consuming, usually not practical for short-term visitors.

-Linyi Qiyang Airport has basic facilities for departing travelers, including waiting areas, restrooms, and minimal shops or food options.
+Linyi Qiyang Airport has fundamental facilities for departing travelers, including waiting areas, restrooms, and minimal shops or food options.
 Train stations typically offer waiting rooms, restrooms, small shops, and eateries.
 These facilities provide comfort while you wait for your departure.

 Main station for high-speed rail (G and D trains) connections across China.